aplteam/Fire/Docs/ReadMe.md

 ### Installing Fire somewhere else

 If for some reason you decide to install Fire not in the default location but somewhere else then that's fine.
-Of course the hosting folder must be among the folders scanned by Dyalog for user commands; see the "User Command" tab in the Configuration dialog.
+Of course the hosting folder must be among the folders scanned by Dyalog for user commands; see the "User Command" tab in the Dyalog Configuration dialog.

 If you want to change the installation folder later when you install Fire again then it is strongly recommended that you un-install it first: execute this EXE in order to achieve that: